Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 2. a typed array containing the data
 3. a usage hint describing how the data will be used

-You can say that this function instructs that put the data in this array into the memory location of buffer that is currently bound to the `gl.ARRAY_BUFFER`.
+You can think of this function as telling WebGL to copy the data from this array into the GPU buffer that is currently bound to `gl.ARRAY_BUFFER`.

 Code:
 ```js